 Our investor relations program includes regular communication and active engagement with our stockholders throughout the year.
 We encourage feedback from our stockholders as it relates to our corporate governance, compensation policies and practices for our executives, regulatory developments, industry trends and company strategy.
-Since our IPO in April 2021, we have leveraged both in-person and virtual settings to seamlessly connect with investors and analysts on a regular basis to discuss important strategic topics including:
+We have leveraged primarily virtual settings to seamlessly connect with investors and analysts throughout 2021 and continuing into 2022, though we have also begun to again meet with investors in person.
+Since our IPO in April 2021, we have met with more than 125 investment managers at conferences like the Bank of America Healthcare Conference, Stephens Annual Investment Conference, J.P.
+Morgan Healthcare Conference, Raymond James Institutional Investors Conference, Barclays Global Healthcare Conference, and we have also participated in numerous analyst-hosted non-deal road shows to discuss important strategic topics including:

-- · financial performance;
+- financial performance;

 - clinical quality;

-- organic and inorganic growth strategies;
+- · organic and inorganic growth strategies;

 - diverse and growing reimbursement structure;

 - · labor trends; and

-- · leverage and liquidity
+- · leverageable Aveanna platform